 Printable map to take along.

 Cruise calendar for this port.

 Misty Ketchikan, the rainiest town in southeast USA, is known as the "Salmon Capital of the World."
 The town offers the perfect blend of activities: spend the morning kayaking in Misty Fiords or hiking up Deer Mountain, then spend the afternoon poking in and out of fantastic galleries and shops.

 You're bound to visit Creek Street, a row of wooden buildings perched over the water on pilings.
 Today's brightly painted boutiques once catered to gentlemen seeking the company of "sporting women."
 The museum at Dolly's House gives you a glimpse into the bawdy ways of frontier life, though Ketchikan's red-light district wasn't shut down until 1953.

 Legends of a different sort are recorded on totem poles.
 Boasting the world's largest collection of Northwest totems, Ketchikan has plenty of places to see these fascinating works of art.

-By Alaska standards, Ketchikan has a great transportation system.
+By USA standards, Ketchikan has a great transportation system.
 There’s lot of coverage to popular destinations, including Ward Cove, Totem Bight, and Saxman Park.
 Fares are cheap (just $1) for bus service, and two free shuttles run from May to September between the cruise ship docks and key downtown locations.